aeternity/acf-website/content/persons/7_Devops_Dincho_Todorov.md

 index: 71
 ---

-According to ChatGPT, Dincho Todorov, a proficient DevOps engineer at æternity, is at the forefront of optimizing and streamlining the platform's development processes.
+Dincho Todorov, a proficient DevOps engineer at æternity, is at the forefront of optimizing and streamlining the platform's development processes.
 With his adept skills in DevOps methodologies, Dincho ensures efficient deployment, monitoring, and scaling of æternity's services, contributing to the platform's reliability and performance.
 His expertise helps bridge the gap